 [On winning the 2022/23 UEFA award] "I couldn’t have won any more because I have everything; it’s been an incredible year winning the Champions League and then the World Cup – it’s amazing.
 I can’t believe it right now.
 But, I think, when I’m going to be older, I’m going to look back and say, 'Oh my God, what a year!'."

 [On winning the 2023 Ballon d'Or] "As role models we have a responsibility on and off the pitch.
 We should be more than athletes and keep leading by example and fighting together for a better, peaceful and equal world."

 • Barcelona have racked up the trophies in Bonmatí's time at the club, but Lyon's feats in the 2010s give them a real target to aim for as they look to establish European dominance.

 • Spain have now added a senior title to their youth crowns, but Bonmatí and Co will hope that more is to come.

-• Having been named best player in Barcelona's 2022/23 Champions League triumph and Spain's 2023 World Cup win, and then claimed the UEFA award, Bonmatí may well have more individual honours to come too.
+• Having been named best player in Barcelona's 2022/23 Champions League triumph and Spain's 2023 World Cup win, and then claimed the UEFA and Ballon d'Or awards, Bonmatí may well have more individual honours to come too.